uG0tPwNed/uG0tPwNed/README.md

 ## Hi there 👋

-# 👋 Hi, I'm T, an Aspiring Security Analyst!
+I'm T, an Aspiring Security Analyst!

 Currently completing the **Google Cybersecurity Professional Certificate** and building hands-on experience in defensive security.